leoweiyu/kube_ansible/README.md

 features:
 1. HA (keepalived and haproxy)
-2. Calico CNI
+2. Calico CNI/ Flannel
 3. Allows you to specify controller plugins
-4. Allow you to specify container runtime
+4. Allow you to specify container runtime (Docker/Containerd)

 # prerequisites: